jovanbulck/jsh/README.md

                 /___/
 ```

-A proof-of-concept UNIX shell implementation.
+A basic UNIX shell implementation in C

 `jsh` is free software and makes use of the `GNU Readline` library for input line editing and history.